conradho/reacty/README.md

     - test it has xyz in header after rendering
     - test it has incorp'd xyz component?
     - test on click etc behavior

+todo
+====
+- maybe at some pt move some of the jest unmockedModulePathPatterns stuff into individual specs (eg: bootstrap)